-I think I can accurately call eggs my favorite food.
-Seriously, they’re so versatile, nutritious and satisfying.
 Despite my love for this perfect food, I never really eat eggs for dinner — only breakfast.
 Occasionally, I’ll make a scramble for dinner or maybe my chicken curry egg bake, but never a frittata.
 This is mainly because I never had a good oven-proof skillet that wouldn’t end of sticking like crazy before.
 Luckily, I now have a handy cast iron skillet that I absolutely love.
-One of our friends bought it off of our wedding registry a few months ago and sent it to us.
-The pan makes my food and me happy, and is fun to cook with too.
-The really wonderful thing about it is that it’s virtually invincible and will probably belong to my great grandchildren someday.
+The really wonderful thing about it is that it’s virtually invincible and will outlive me.
 I love that.
 Why did I wait so long to get a cast iron skillet?

 Sausage Bacon Squash Frittata